How to Train Your Dog to Pose for Pictures · Kinship

 3. Use training to help direct your dog’s attention and positioning.

 For most dogs, training is best described as a work in progress, but there’s no need to despair.
 In terms of photographs, the goal is mainly to keep your dog in a pose and get their attention.
-Even if your dog doesn’t necessarily or consistently follow cues, there are ways to achieve them for a photo.
+Even if your dog doesn’t consistently follow cues, there are ways to naturally achieve them for a photo.

 Use motion to your advantage: Many dogs are riveted by motion, so wiggling a finger, waving an arm or shaking a toy will often keep a dog occupied, posed and looking in the right direction long enough to take the shot.

-Your body language can help: Dogs who don’t have a solid stay can be encouraged to remain in place with a slight lean-forward by the photographer.
+Your body language can help: Dogs who don’t have a solid “stay” can be encouraged to remain in place with a slight lean-forward by the photographer.
 Additionally, if you ask your dog to sit and then put some distance between you to get in position, back away instead of turning your back.
-Dogs have a tendency to follow when you turn away from them—a great thing in general, but not during a photo session.
+Dogs have a tendency to follow when you turn away from them — a great thing in general, but not during a photo session.

 Related article